-Does the defendant come from a country designated for special status because of ongoing catastrophe?
+□ Does the defendant come from a country designated for special status because of ongoing catastrophe?

 The Attorney General may grant temporary protected status (TPS) for any national of a foreign country designated under 8 USC §1254a, countries encountering catastrophic events, e.g., ongoing armed conflict, earthquake, flood, or other disasters, or other extraordinary and temporary conditions.
 Countries that have received TPS in the past (many of which still receive it) include El Salvador, Bosnia-Herzegovina, Burundi, Guinea-Bissau, Honduras, Kosovo, Liberia, Montserrat, Nicaragua, Sierra Leone, Somalia, and Sudan.
-To check for the most accurate list of what countries are still listed and the requirements, go to the INS website at http://www.ins.gov/graphics/services/tps_inter.htm (or go to www.ins.gov and click "how do I?" and "tps").
+To check for the most accurate list of what countries are still listed and the requirements, go to the United States Citizenship and Immigration Services website at http://uscis.gov and click "How Do I . . . ?" and "tps."